zen-masters/Zen-Sets/mkdocs/help.md

 ## Version

-Current version of Zen Sets
+Current version of Zen Sets is v1.0